Improved Kernels for Tracking Path Problem: Conclusions

 \section{Conclusions}

 In this paper we give improved kernels for the \tp problems.
-This is achieved via exploiting the connection between a feedback vertex set and tracking set, structural properties of tress, and by some counting arguments.
-An open problem is to find a $\Oh(c^k)$ \FPT algorithm for the problem.
+This is achieved via exploiting the connection between a feedback vertex set and tracking set, structural properties of tress, and some counting arguments.
+Key open problems are finding an $\Oh(c^k)$ \FPT algorithm and kernel lower bounds for the problem.
 Other directions to explore are approximation algorithms and studying the problem for other graph classes like directed graphs and weighted graphs.